 A.

 encoding such homologies in the transformation.
 Using this information as part of the optimization process for the transformation would run the risk of driving the transformation towards mouse-human matches that are already known.
 While we are interested in being able to recover such matches, we are equally interested in identifying novel and unexpected associations between neuroanatomical regions in the mouse and human brains, e.g. one-to-many correspondences.
-Given these criteria, our approach to identifying an appropriate transformation was to train a multi-layer perceptron (MLP) classifier on the data from the AMBA.
+Given these criteria, our approach to identifying an appropriate transformation was to train a multi-layer perceptron (MLP) classifier on the data from the AMBA, i.e., on the data from the mouse only.
 The classifier was tasked with predicting the 67 labels in our mouse atlas from the voxel-wise expression of the 2624 homologous genes (Figure 2, panel A).
 While the model could have been trained using the data from either species, we chose to use the AMBA because it provides continuous coverage of the entire brain and is thus better suited to this purpose.
 In training the MLP to perform this classification task, we effectively optimize the network architecture to identify a transformation from the input gene space to a space that encodes information about the delineation between mouse brain regions.
 To extract this transformation, we removed the final predictive layer from the trained neural network.
 The resulting architecture defines a transformation from the input gene space to a lower-dimensional gene expression latent space.
 We then applied this transformation to the mouse and human gene expression blueprints to obtain representations of the data in the latent space (Figure 2, panel B).
 Finally, we used these gene expression latent space blueprints to compute the new similarity matrix (Figure 2, panel C).
 Since the algorithm used to train the MLP features an inherent degree of stochasticity, we repeated this training and transformation process 500 times to generate a distribution of latent spaces and similarity matrices over training runs.

 To assess whether the latent space representations of the data improved the resolution of the mouse-human matches, we considered two criteria.
 The first was whether the similarity profiles of the mouse atlas regions were more localized within the corresponding broad regions of interest, compared with their similarity profiles in the original gene space.
 The second criterion was whether the degree of similarity between canonical neuroanatomical homologues improved in this new common space.
 The former tells us about our ability to extract finer-scale signal in these profiles, while the latter informs us about our ability to recover expected matches in this finer-scale signal.
 To evaluate these criteria, we computed ranked similarity profiles for every region in the mouse brain, ordered such that a rank of 1 indicates the most similar human region.
 In addition, given the difference in overall correlation values between the input gene space and gene expression latent space similarity matrices, we scaled the similarity profiles to the interval [0, 1] in order to make comparisons between the spaces.